mapeditor/tiled/docs/manual/using-the-terrain-tool.rst

    Done Marking Terrain

-Now you can disable the *Terrains* mode by clicking the tool bar button again.
+Now you can disable the *Terrains* |terrain| mode by clicking the tool bar button again.

 Editing with the Terrain Brush
 ------------------------------